Wednesday of Week 6 of Easter – First Reading

 He is a Lord who pervades the heavens and the earth and is not confined to man-made sanctuaries.
 Nor does he need the help of any human.
 On the contrary, it is he who gives life and breath and everything with it.

 He made one the whole human race, meaning that all belong to one family (Athenians, Romans, Greeks, ‘barbarians’, Jews, Gentiles).
-A belief we assert every time we pray ‘Our Father…’.
-Through his creation he made his presence evident all over the world,
+A belief we assert every time we pray “Our Father…”.
+Through his creation he made his presence evident all over the world:

-He is the Designer God where nothing is left to mere Chance, as the Epicureans thought.
+He is the Designer God where nothing is left to mere chance, as the Epicureans thought.
+He even gives two quotations from Greek poets to strengthen his argument.

-In him [i.e. God] we live and move and have our being.
+In him [i.e. God] we live and move and have our being’; as even some of your own poets have said…

-We are his [i.e. God’s] offspring.
+‘For we, too, are his [i.e. God’s] offspring.’

-Paul also questions the practice of worshipping objects of stone or metal as gods.
-If we human beings have come from God, how can that God be contained in images of gold, silver or stone – materials which are on a lower level than ourselves?
-Note that it is a very different thing – as we have in the Catholic church – to have images representing our God or the saints.
-They play the same role as family photographs as no one believes that a picture of Uncle Joe is really Uncle Joe.
+In other words, how can that God be contained in images of gold, silver or stone – materials which are on a lower level than ourselves?
+Note that it is a very different thing – as we have in the Catholic Church – to have images representing our God or the saints.
+They play the same role as family photographs, as no one believes that a picture of Uncle Joe is really Uncle Joe.

 Up to this, God had tolerated this practice which was done in ignorance but, with the coming of Jesus, all that has changed.
-It is time now to ‘repent’ (a word which, as we have already seen, implies a total conversion in our way of living) because God will ‘judge the world with justice’ through the “man he has appointed”, namely, Jesus.
-And all this, says Paul, is confirmed by Jesus having been raised from the dead.
+It is time now to ‘repent’ (Greek, metanoia – a word which, as we have already seen, implies a total conversion in our way of living) because God:

-Basically speaking, then, Paul’s mission to the Athenians was a dismal failure.
+Basically then, Paul’s mission to the Athenians was a dismal failure.
 From now on he refuses to use the arguments from Greek philosophy.
 So he writes later on to the Christians of Corinth:

-As well, a little before that, in the same letter, he had written:
+As well, a little before that (in the same letter), he had written:

 From now on he would rely only on the power of the Gospel message.